So, what are some mistakes NOT to make in Japan?!

 If you’re at a major train station, going to the JR office might be the easiest way to buy your ticket.
 You can also buy it at the ticket machine.

 If you want to plan ahead, you can buy shinkansen bullet train tickets in the days prior as well.
-You’ll want to make sure you specify the date of travel when you buy your ticket.
+You’ll want to make sure you specify the date of travel when you buy your ticket, or else the train station worker you buy your ticket from may just assume you’re buying it for that day.

 See an estimate of how much bullet train tickets cost on your route.